Dre Campbell Farm

 Plant Diseases

-A few diseases can also cause pineapple plants to become sick.
-Root rot is a common disease that can affect these plants.
+A few diseases can also affect pineapple plants.
+Root rot is a common one.
 It is caused by a soil-borne pathogen [2].

 Prevent root rot by ensuring that the soil is well-drained and the plant is not overwatered.

 The pineapple wilt is another one that farmers often see.
-Slight reddening of the leaf tips are early signs.
-You can prevent this by controlling ants and mealybugs in your garden.
+A slight reddening of the leaf tip is an early sign.
+You can help prevent this by controlling ants and mealybugs in your garden.

 How to Harvest